Royal Tombs of the Joseon Dynasty

-The Tombs of the Joseon dynasty refers to the 40 tombs of members of the House of Yi, which ruled Korea (at the time known as Joseon, and later as the Korean Empire) between 1392–1910.
+Royal Tombs of the Joseon Dynasty (Korean: 조선왕릉) is a UNESCO World Heritage Site registered in 2009 that includes 40 tombs of members of the House of Yi, which ruled Korea (at the time known as Joseon, and later as the Korean Empire) between 1392 and 1910.
 These tombs are scattered over 18 locations across the Korean Peninsula.
-They were built to honor and respect the ancestors and their achievements, and assert their royal authority.
-The tombs have been registered as an UNESCO World Heritage Site since 2009.
+They were built to honor and respect the ancestors and their achievements and assert their royal authority.
 Two other Joseon tombs, located in Kaesong, North Korea, were proposed but not submitted.

 Structure of the tombs

 The royal tombs can be divided into three main sections:

-The part around Jeongjagak
+Area around Jeongjagak

 It is the meeting point between the dead and the living.
 The area around Hongsalmun gate is the space for the living.

-The area just past the gate
+Area just past the gate

 This is the space between the earthly and the holy.
 This is the area where the spirits of the kings and queens meet their earthly worshippers.
 This area also contains the Jeongjagak shrine, the Subokbang, and the Suragan buildings.